Prospect Medical Holdings

 How will the new organization be governed?

-Prospect has committed to forming a local advisory board comprised of local community leaders and physicians to ensure ongoing, meaningful input.
-The existing Crozer-Keystone Board of Directors will appoint the initial Advisory Board members.
-Going forward, the Advisory Board will self-perpetuate as outlined in the agreement.
+Prospect formed a local advisory board comprised of local community leaders and physicians to ensure ongoing, meaningful input.
 The Advisory Board will:

 Why didn't we work with a local, non-profit health system?